ZiweiJia/EE450-project/README.md

   - Receiver client location parameter.
   - Create the TCP socket and connect to the scheduler server.
   - Send the client location message to scheduler server and receiver the result.

+**Client.cpp** <br>
+  - Receiver client location parameter.
+  - Create the TCP socket and connect to the scheduler server.
+  - Send the client location message to scheduler server and receiver the result.